ucn-eu/pih-store-instance/wifi/README.md

 * `GET /path/to/your/data`      should return your data under the path
 * `GET /path/of/directory/all`  concatenate all the data under the directory(not recursive), return them as a json array, make sure they are right formatted json data, otherwise...
 * `GET /path/of/directory/list`  list all the data files under the directory
 * `POST /path/to/your/data`     create or update the data

+*Serving static files
+put all the files under the the directory files/ say, if there is a file files/js/foo.js, a GET request should get it for you: `GET /js/foo.js`